ga-wdi-boston/js-dom-assessment/diagnostic.md

 <!-- your answer starts here -->
 The DOM is a seperate entity from the html/css.
 It represents the html and css which lets us manipulate it with javascript.
+The dom is an api.
 <!-- your answer ends here -->

 ## Question 6